awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-describing-stacks.md

     {
         "StackId": "arn:aws:cloudformation:us-east-2:123456789012:stack/myteststack/
 644df8e0-0dff-11e3-8e2f-5088487c4896",
-        "TemplateDescription": "AWS CloudFormation Sample Template S3_Bucket: Sample template showing how to create a publicly accessible S3 bucket. **WARNING** This template creates an
+        "TemplateDescription": "AWS CloudFormation Sample Template S3_Bucket: Sample template showing how to create a publicly accessible S3 bucket. **WArnING** This template creates an
 S3 bucket.
 You will be billed for the AWS resources used if you create a stack from this template.",
         "StackStatusReason": null,
         "CreationTime": "2013-08-26T03:27:10.190Z",